gromacs/gromacs/docs/install-guide/index.rst

 NVML support is only available if detected, and may be disabled by turning off the ``GMX_USE_NVML`` CMake advanced option.

-By default, optimized code will be generated for CUDA architectures supported by the nvcc compiler (and the |Gromacs| build system).
+By default, code will be generated for the most common CUDA architectures.
-However, it can be beneficial to manually pick the specific CUDA architecture(s) to generate code for either to reduce compilation time (and binary size) or to target a new architecture not yet supported by the |Gromacs| build system.
+However, to reduce build time and binary size we do not generate code for every single possible architecture, which in rare cases can result in runtime errors about the GPU architecture not being supported.
+You can alter the architectures for which to generate code, e.g. if you are targeting a rare architecture (say, Tegra/Jetson systems), because you have a GPU with a special architecture newer than this |Gromacs| version, or because you want to remove some architectures to reduce compilation time and binary size.
+This can be done either with the ``GMX_CUDA_TARGET_SM`` or ``GMX_CUDA_TARGET_COMPUTE`` CMake variables.
-Setting the desired CUDA architecture(s) and virtual architecture(s) can be done using the ``GMX_CUDA_TARGET_SM`` and ``GMX_CUDA_TARGET_COMPUTE`` variables, respectively.
-These take a semicolon delimited string with the two digit suffixes of CUDA (virtual) architectures names (for details see the "Options for steering GPU code generation" section of the nvcc man / help or Chapter 6. of the nvcc manual).
+These take a semicolon delimited string with the two digit suffixes of CUDA (virtual) architectures names, for instance "35;50;51;52;53;60".
+(for details, see the "Options for steering GPU code generation" section of the nvcc man / help or Chapter 6. of the nvcc manual).
+Unfortunately these variables are not yet visible as normal options in the CMake GUI build system, so for now you will have to specify them on the command line when invoking CMake.

 The GPU acceleration has been tested on AMD64/x86-64 platforms with Linux, Mac OS X and Windows operating systems, but Linux is the